sonnygeorge/rick-and-morty-speaker-identification/README.md

-# Author Attribution in Rick & Morty
+# Rick & Morty Speaker Identification

 A journey in text classification.